- 23.6–26.8 in

 Black Vultures are monogamous, staying with their mates for many years, all year round.
 They feed their young for as many as eight months after fledging, and maintain strong social bonds with their families throughout their lives.
 Black Vultures roost in large flocks in the evening, using the communal roost as a meeting place where foraging groups can assemble and adults can reconvene with their young.
 Unsuccessful foragers can locate food by following their roost mates to carcasses.
 Black Vultures aggressively prevent nonrelatives from joining them at roosts or following them to food sources.
 They attack each other by pecking, biting, wing-pummeling, and foot-grappling.
 At carcasses Black Vultures are subordinate to Crested Caracaras as well as (farther south in their range) King Vultures and Andean Condors.

 Black Vultures are numerous and their populations have increased in the U.S. over the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global population of this very wide-ranging bird at about 20 million, with about 9 percent of these in the U.S. and another 8 percent in Mexico.
-They are not on the 2012 Watch List.
+Partners in Flight estimates the global breeding population of this very wide-ranging bird at about 20 million, with about 9 percent living in the U.S. and 8 percent in Mexico.
+They rate a 5 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 In the 1800s people regarded Black Vultures as beneficial scavengers and tolerated them around meat markets in the southeastern U.S. This attitude changed in the early twentieth century, when some people became concerned about vultures spreading disease (despite a dearth of scientific evidence).
 Vultures were trapped, poisoned and shot by the thousands until the 1970s.
 Black Vultures have also faced threats including fewer available nest sites and collisions with cars.
 Like other large birds they were vulnerable to egg-thinning effects of DDT in the mid-twentieth century, and along with other carrion-eaters they are susceptible to lead poisoning from lead shot that remains in carcasses.
 However, Black Vultures have rebounded and expanded their range considerably to the north and east.
 This is probably due in part to increasing availability of roadkill and warmer temperatures associated with global climate change.

 - Buckley, N. J. 1999.
 Black Vulture (Coragyps atratus).
 In The Birds of North America, No. 411 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.